Last Quarter on

 Moon before ascending node

-9 days after descending node on 26 November 2050 at 21:02 in ♉ Taurus.
-The Moon is located south of the ecliptic over the following 4 days, until the lunar orbit crosses from South to North in ascending node on 11 December 2050 at 00:42 in ♏ Scorpio.
+9 days after descending node on 26 November 2050 at 21:02 in ♉ Taurus the Moon is positioned south of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from South to North in ascending node on 11 December 2050 at 00:42 in ♏ Scorpio.

 Moon after northern standstill

-6 days since the previous standstill on 29 November 2050 at 15:05 in ♊ Gemini when the Moon has reached North declination of ∠19.809°, the lunar orbit is extending southward over the next 7 days to face maximum declination of ∠-19.822° at the point of next southern standstill on 14 December 2050 at 02:00 in ♐ Sagittarius.
+6 days since the last northern standstill on 29 November 2050 at 15:05 in ♊ Gemini when the Moon has reached North declination of ∠19.809° the lunar orbit is extending southward over the next 7 days to face maximum declination of ∠-19.822° at the point of next southern standstill on 14 December 2050 at 02:00 in ♐ Sagittarius.

 Syzygy in 7 days